-In May, isolated case reports of children exhibiting serious and rare inflammatory symptomology (at much higher rates than would be expected) — and speculation that it may be “COVID-related” — has thrown a wrench into the picture.
+Beginning in May, isolated case reports of children exhibiting serious and rare inflammatory symptomology at much higher rates than would be expected — and speculation that it may be COVID-related — have thrown a wrench into the picture.
 (The condition is referred to as Pediatric Multisymptom Inflammatory Syndrome, or PMIS.)

 Although these episodes are alarming, doctors are still reassuring parents to remain calm and continue to enact the same basic safety measures.
 “It would be a terrible mistake for parents to worry,” Dr. Jeffrey Burns told The Washington Post.
 “The chance for a child up to this point of becoming critically ill is very, very rare.”
-If you’re worried about this, I highly recommend reviewing this explanation, spearheaded by economist Emily Oster.
+If you’re worried about this, I highly recommend reviewing this explanation.

 Nonetheless, we can all take heart in the fact that our children are at a generally lower risk for COVID-19 complications.